 Posted: January 1, 2012, 2 p.m.
 EST

-What do you think this ferret is trying to say based on its body language?
+What do you think this ferret is trying to say based on his body language?

 If only they could speak.
 How many times have you thought that as you wondered what was going on in your ferret’s mind?
 Actually ferrets do speak!
 But you have to learn to listen with your eyes and not just your ears.
 Ferrets can tell us a lot about their moods and interests if we watch their body language.
 Here are some common emotions and how a ferret relays them to us and to other ferrets.